 Cooking and Baking Classic British Recipes with Miele

 The ongoing Royal family hype has given us a hankering for classic, homely recipes from the land of bangers and mash.
 Ever looked at the queen in her snazzy get-up and developed a craving for jam and cream-smothered scones?
 Us too.
-We’ve selected some of the most iconic British recipes out there to honour the upcoming birth of the newest addition to the royal family.
-Try your hand at these classic English dishes to celebrate the Harry-Meghan baby bump, and, when reading the recipes, please do so in your best British accent.
+We’ve selected some of the most iconic British recipes out there to honour the birth of the newest addition to the royal family.
+Try your hand at these classic English dishes to celebrate the Harry-Meghan baby, and, when reading the recipes, please do so in your best British accent.

 Classic British Recipes fit for the royal family

 There really isn’t anything more British than tea and scones is there?
 It’s quite impossible to not feel incredibly snazzy when sipping on English tea and eating scones.

 All hail the scone: Scones are thought to have originated in Scotland in the early 1500s.
 As is often the case with food though, the exact origins can be muddy.
 Some say the name “scone” comes from the Dutch word ‘schoonbrot’, meaning beautiful bread.
 Another school of thought is that it comes from the Stone of Destiny, where the Kings of Scotland were crowned.

 This teatime classic is baked to golden perfection, smothered in sweet strawberry jam and topped with whipped Chantilly cream.
 An impossibly delicious combination that will make you smitten for scones.